CurtisNewbie/Android_ImageEncryptor/README.md

 # Android Image Encryptor/Decryptor

 This is an simple Android app that allows the user to encrypt images and browse the encrypted images.
-An app that you no longer need to worry about it sending your secret data somewhere you don't know :D

 **This app is powered by**: